AlexMic9/Exness/Is Exness Legal in India? A Comprehensive Guide.md

+# Is Exness Legal in India?
+A Comprehensive Guide for Traders in 2025

 The forex trading landscape in India is evolving rapidly, with platforms like **Exness** gaining traction among traders.
 Known for its low spreads, high leverage, and user-friendly interface, Exness is a global leader in online trading.
 However, a critical question looms large for Indian traders: **Is Exness legal in India?**

 💥 **Trade with Exness now**: [Open An Account](https://one.exnesstrack.org/boarding/sign-up/a/89rj8di4n7) or [Visit Brokers](https://one.exnesstrack.org/a/89rj8di4n7)